Here is a quick Webflow and Appmaster.io comparison. Both are no-code platforms but have different features, functionalities, and capabilities.

 Webflow UI is based on drag & drop visuals and canvas that let any user structure the website using the graphical aspect.
 It is clear and each drag & drop option contains a description.

 Appmaster.io UI has a similar structure.
-The only difference is that there are multiple canvases since the platform allows building web applications and mobile apps as well.
+The only difference is that there are multiple canvases since the platform lets building web applications and mobile apps as well.

 Freedom to design

-Initially, Webflow was created for designers.
-It allows to create pixel-perfect websites, apply a wide range of animations as well as got many templates to choose from.
+Initially, Webflow was created for designers to create pixel-perfect websites.
+It provides a wide range of animations as well as got many templates to choose from.
 However, sometimes the platform would automatically locate elements and work with styles to reach consistency in design.

 Unlike Webflow, Appmaster.io is mainly about the function, rather than the design.
 It doesn't have any automatic elements arrangement and a great variety of pre-made templates, which makes users responsible for the design, elements location, and additional decor.